-The present value of future benefits for participants currently receiving benefits, for active participants beyond the assumed retirement age, and for participants entitled to deferred benefits, is equal to the present value of the benefits expected to be paid.
-No normal costs are applicable for those participants.
+The actuarial accrued liability for participants currently receiving benefits, and terminated vested participants not yet receiving benefits is determined as the actuarial present value of benefit expected to be paid.
+There are no normal costs related to these participants.

 Actuarial Valuation Method.
-Assets are valued at market value as of June 30, 2014, the measurement date.
+Assets are valued at market value as of June 30, 2015, the measurement date.

 Discount Rate.
-The discount rate used to measure the total pension liability was 6.73%.
-Projected benefit payments are discounted to their actuarial present value using the single rate (6.73%) that reflects (1) a long-term expected rate of return on pension plan investments (7.75%) to the extent that the pension plan's fiduciary net position is projected to be sufficient to pay benefits and pension plan assets are expected to be invested using a strategy to achieve that return and (2) a tax-exempt, high-quality municipal bond rate (4.29% as of the end of June 2014 per Federal Reserve Release H.15) to the extent that the conditions for use of the long-term expected rate of return are not met.
-Projections of the fiduciary net position incorporate future employer contributions intended to finance benefits of current active and inactive plan members (14% of current active payroll as of June 30, 2014).
+The discount rate used to measure the total pension liability was 6.36%.
+Projected benefit payments are discounted to their actuarial present value using the single rate (6.36%) that reflects (1) a long-term expected rate of return on pension plan investments (7.75%) to the extent that the pension plan's fiduciary net position is projected to be sufficient to pay benefits and pension plan assets are expected to be invested using a strategy to achieve that return and (2) a tax-exempt, high-quality municipal bond rate (4.29% as of the end of June 2014 per Federal Reserve Release H.15) to the extent that the conditions for use of the long-term expected rate of return are not met.
+Projections of the fiduciary net position incorporate future employer contributions intended to finance benefits of current active and inactive plan members.